xavidop/dialogflow-cx-webhook-pokedex/README.md

+## Dialogflow CX Agents:
+1. Intent Based: this Agent is going to be used to test the webhook.
+It is an agent that retrieves information about pokemons.
+The interaction is based on intents and entities and calling webhooks.
+2. Generative AI: this Agent is going to be used to test the generateive AI capabilities, it calls LLMs (PALM 2 instead of a webhook).
+It is an agent that retrieves information about pokemons.
+The interaction is based on intents and entities and LLMs to fetch information.
+It uses Generative Fallback and Generators Capabilities.

 ## Deploying your Dialogflow CX Webhook

 With the code ready to go, we need to deploy it on Google Cloud so it can be connected to the agent.